 When Will Disney Stop Using the Virtual Queue?

-Disney will likely use the virtual queue as a way to control crowds entering the attraction queues, which is especially important during this period where guests cannot be too close to each other.
-If after testing Disney finds it to be a useful solution, expect the virtual queue and boarding groups to stay around for quite some time.
+It was thought that Disney would likely use the virtual queue as a way to control crowds entering the attraction queues, which was especially important during the reopening period when guests couldn’t be too close to each other.

 However, even when Disney World returns to normal operation in the future, that doesn’t mean Disney is going to get rid of the virtual queues at that point.
 In fact, there are signs that point to this being Disney’s long-term plan for alleviating ride wait times for guests.
 After all, the number one complaint to Disney guest services is still long lines.